Canonical systems whose Weyl coefficients have regularly varying asymptotics: Preliminaries

 A deep theorem due to de~Branges, see \cite{debranges:1968}, states that the map that assigns to each Hamiltonian $H$ its Weyl coefficient $q_H$ is a bijection from the set of all trace-normalised Hamiltonians, $\NHam$, onto the set $\mc N\cup\{\infty\}$, where $\mc N$ denotes the set of all Nevanlinna functions.

-We equip $\NHam$ with the topology such that this mapping is a homeomorphism when $\mc N$ carries the topology of locally uniform convergence.
-This topology on $\NHam$ was implicitly used by de~Branges and has been studied explicitly, e.g.\ in \cite[Chapter~5.2]{remling:2018} and \cite{pruckner.woracek:limp-arXiv}.
+We equip $\NHam$ with the topology such that this mapping is a homeomorphism when $\mc N$ carries the topology of locally uniform convergence in $\bb C^+$.
+This topology can be defined intrinsically and the space $\NHam$ equipped with this topology is compact and metrisable; see, e.g.\ \cite[Lemma~2.9]{pruckner.woracek:limp}.
+This topology on $\NHam$ is implicitly used in the work of de~Branges and is studied more explicitly in, e.g.\ \cite[Chapter~5.2]{remling:2018} and \cite{pruckner.woracek:limp}.
 In particular, for $H_n,H\in \NHam$ we have $\lim\limits_{n\to \infty}H_n =H$ if and only if

 A standard compactness argument shows that this convergence is locally uniform in $x\in(0,\infty)$; cf.\ \cite[Remark~2.4]{eckhardt.kostenko.teschl:2018}.
 For completeness, we provide a proof.